DennisL68/PFSRedirect/ReadMe.md

 If you makes this a machine environment variable and run `Enable-PSFRedirect` as an administrator, the redirection will be done on any PowerShell code through out the system that uses the PowerShell profile at initilization.

+To set a log file deestionation besides the default used by PSFramework, create an environment variable named `PSFRemotePath` and configure it with a path of your own choosing, where you would like all log files to be created.

 ## References and links

 * [MS Learn - PowerShell Write-cmdlets][1]